 Here’s my ultimate 2-day Algarve itinerary.
-Since all of my family enjoyed visiting southern Spain on multiple occasions, on one of our visits we decided to cross the Spain-Portugal border to explore the southernmost region of Portugal.
+Since my family has always loved visiting southern Spain, we decided during one of our trips to venture across the border into Portugal and explore its stunning southernmost region – the Algarve.

 - This post contains affiliate links from which I earn a commission (at no extra cost to you).
 For more info, please read my disclosure.
 As an Amazon Associate, I earn from qualifying purchases.